Frances Henry

 Frances Henry is a Canadian scholar and Professor Emerita at York University.
 She is a member of the Royal Society of Canada and the Caribbean Studies Association (CSA).

 She specializes in Caribbean Studies and is considered one of Canada's leading experts in the study of racism and anti-racism.
+She is the first scholar to conduct research on racism in Canada publishing a study of racial discrimination in employment in 1975.
+She has a long list of books, reports and articles on many aspects of racism in Canadian society.

 Research

-Henry is the author of The Caribbean Diaspora in Toronto: Learning to Live with Racism (1994) and Reclaiming African Religion in Trinidad: The Sociopolitcal Legitimation of the Orisha and Spiritual Baptists Faiths (2003).
+Her Caribbean studies include: The Caribbean Diaspora in Toronto: Learning to Live with Racism (1994) and Reclaiming African Religion in Trinidad: The Sociopolitcal Legitimation of the Orisha and Spiritual Baptists Faiths (2003).

 In 2009, she co-authored the fourth edition of The Colour of Democracy: Racism in Canadian Society that is widely used in universities as a text.